 Ezzati calls for a better understanding of why low-income countries’ high blood pressure rates are rising.
 He says, “The perception is that people are not getting enough calories, but the reality is, they’re not getting healthy calories.
 Making fresh, healthy food affordable and accessible for everybody should be a priority.”

-While the changes may not occur rapidly, the hope is that by raising awareness in these countries and finding dietary solutions, high blood pressure rates will decrease.
+While the changes may not occur rapidly, by raising awareness in these countries high blood pressure rates will decrease.